opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 **Since version:** `2.1` ∙ **Type:** `string[]` ∙ **Cardinality:** `Optional`
 **Path:** /routingDefaults/vehicleRental

-he vehicle rental networks which may not be used.
+The vehicle rental networks which may not be used.
 If empty, no networks are banned.

 <h3 id="rd_wheelchairAccessibility_maxSlope">maxSlope</h3>